thinkful-ei-unicorn/george-luther-bookmarks-app/README.md

-# WORMFLARE - Bookmark your loved and loathed websites
+# WORMFLARE - bookmark and organize your loved and loathed websites

 [Click here to view the live app](https://thinkful-ei-unicorn.github.io/george-luther-bookmarks-app/)